-With the nation still in a form of lock down and couples spending a lot more time together than before, there has been a number of unwelcome side-effects.
+With the nation in lock down and couples spending a lot more time together than before, there has been a number of unwelcome side-effects.
 The National Domestic Abuse helpline has seen a 25% spike in calls, dating websites such as Illicit Encounters (which cater strictly for people wishing to cheat on their partners) have seen a huge increase of activity, with 74% of men citing ‘boredom’ as their reason for looking outside of their current relationships.

-It’s not just cooped-up couples suspected of sneaking out for their daily dose of ‘exercise’ with another.
+It’s not just cooped-up couples suspected of sneaking out for their daily hour of ‘exercise’ with another.
 Some love-rats are treating the lock down as a holiday away from their partners altogether.
 Brian continues; ‘Watkins Ward Group has seen a near 300% increase in concerned people looking to check up on partners who are isolating in a different location from them and unfortunately for some, their worst fears have been proven correct’.

 However, infidelity rates are thankfully not the only statistics on the rise.
-With a boom in the sales of pregnancy tests alongside a huge fall in the condom market, a lot of loving couples who have stuck together during this crisis will be returning to happier times, potentially accompanied by the pitter-patter of tiny feet.
+With a boom in the sales of pregnancy tests alongside a fall in the condom market, a lot of loving couples who have stuck together during this crisis will be returning to happier times, potentially accompanied by the pitter-patter of tiny feet.